Skip to main content

 Academic

-A sophisticated examination of hormonal regulation through lifestyle must extend into the complex interplay between the and the host endocrine system.
+A sophisticated examination of hormonal regulation through lifestyle must extend into the complex interplay between the gut microbiome and the host endocrine system.
 The community of microorganisms residing in the human gastrointestinal tract is now understood to function as a veritable endocrine organ in its own right.

 This microbial ecosystem actively synthesizes, metabolizes, and modulates a wide array of host hormones and neurotransmitters, exerting systemic influence on metabolic health, immune function, and neuro-hormonal axes.
 The composition and metabolic output of the gut microbiome are exquisitely sensitive to dietary inputs, positioning it as a primary mechanistic link between nutrition and systemic hormonal balance.